celo-org/docs/docs/protocol/transaction/erc20-transaction-fees.md

 ## Whitelisted Gas Fee Addresses

-To obtain a list of the gas fee addresses that have been whitelisted using the [Celo's Governance Process](https://docs.celo.org/protocol/governance), you can run the `getWhitelist` method on the `FeeCurrencyWhitelist` contract.
+To obtain a list of the gas fee addresses that have been whitelisted using [Celo's Governance Process](https://docs.celo.org/protocol/governance), you can run the `getWhitelist` method on the `FeeCurrencyWhitelist` contract.
 All other notable mainnet core smart contracts are listed [here](https://docs.celo.org/contract-addresses#celo-mainnet).

 ### Tokens with Adapters